Quantum Fluctuations in Electrical Multiport Linear Systems: Nonreciprocal Harmonic Oscillator

 Making use of the multiport Foster immitance expansion theorems~\cite{Newcomb:1966}, we will generalize the results of this section to general linear systems down below.
 Going beyond discrete systems, careful continuous limits may be taken to derive meaningful results for lossy networks that connect with Johnson-Nyquist-Twiss classical noise formulae~\cite{Twiss:1955}.

-Let us begin our study computing flux fluctuations for the NR HO circuit depicted in Fig.~\ref{fig:NR_HOs}(a).
+Let us begin our study by computing flux fluctuations for the NR HO circuit depicted in Fig.~\ref{fig:NR_HOs}(a).
 The Laplace transform of its impedance response reads

-with $\Omega=1/R C$, and a possible Lagrangian description written in terms of the flux variables at the active nodes is~\cite{ParraRodriguez_PhD:2021}
+with $\Omega=1/R C$, and a possible Lagrangian description written in terms of the flux variables at the active nodes is~\cite{ParraRodriguezPhD:2021}

 where $R$ is the fundamental resistance gyration parameter describing the gyrator, the minimal device breaking time reversal symmetry~\cite{Tellegen:1948}.
+Observe the formal similarity with another system in which time reversal invariance is broken, namely the Landau problem~\cite{Egusquiza:2022,Rymarz:2021}.
 A dual analysis can be done for Fig.~\ref{fig:NR_HOs}(b) with loop-charge variables~\cite{Ulrich:2016}.
 Observe that the constitutive equations of a gyrator are in fact a constraint.
 However, this constraint cannot be properly expressed in the configuration space of the two flux variables, nor in the dual configuration space (with charge variables).
-As we have shown previously~\cite{ParraRodriguez:2019,ParraRodriguez_PhD:2021,ParraRodriguez:2021preprint}, this obstacle in the description of nonreciprocal systems can be overcome by using the redundant configuration space above, and eliminating nondynamical variables from the Hamiltonian description.
-Namely, the full-rank kinetic (capacitive) matrix in Lagrangian \eqref{eq:Lagrangian_CCG} allows for a Legendre transformation $\Pi_i=\partial L/\partial \dot{\Phi}_i$ to obtain the Hamiltonian $\tilde{H}=\frac{(\Pi_1-\Phi_2/2R)^2}{2C}+\frac{\left(\Pi_2+\Phi_1/2R\right)^2}{2C}$.
-We can now apply a symplectic transformation $\mathsf{U}$ of the two pairs of conjugate variables, $\tilde{\bX}=\msf{U}\bX$, where $\bX=(\Phi_1,\Phi_2,\Pi_1,\Pi_2)$, to reveal its one-oscillator nature
+As we have shown previously~\cite{ParraRodriguez:2019,ParraRodriguezPhD:2021,ParraRodriguez:2022}, this obstacle in the description of nonreciprocal systems can be overcome by using the redundant configuration space above, and eliminating nondynamical variables from the Hamiltonian description.
+Namely, the full-rank kinetic (capacitive) matrix in Lagrangian \eqref{eq:Lagrangian_CCG} allows for a Legendre transformation $\Pi_i=\partial L/\partial \dot{\Phi}_i$ to obtain the Hamiltonian